ncatlab/nlab-content/pages/0/4/5/4/4540/content.md

 of a corresponding [[(∞,1)-topos]] $\mathbf{H}$ of structure $\infty$-groupoids.

-As described at [[?LieGrpd]], one realization of this general situation for genuine $\infty$-Lie groupoids is as follows:
+As described at [[∞LieGrpd]], one realization of this general situation for genuine $\infty$-Lie groupoids is as follows:

 Let [[ThCartSp]] be the [[site]] of [[infinitesimal object|infinitesimally]] thickened [[Cartesian space]]s.
 This is the site for the [[Cahiers topos]].
 Then the [[(∞,1)-category of (∞,1)-sheaves]] $\mathbf{H} = Sh(ThCartSp)$ we may take to be the $(\infty,1)$-topos of
 [[synthetic differential ∞-groupoid]]s.
 We have then a [[simplicial Quillen adjunction]]